 as a doctor's note).

-GMU Honor Code will be enforced.
+All students must abide by the GMU Honor Code and CS Department's Honor Code and Academic Integrity Policies during the semester.
 The students are supposed to work individually on the assignments/projects.
 Collaboration will be allowed only for the group projects, within each group.
-We reserve the right to use MOSS to detect plagiarism.
-Violations of GMU Honor Code or a total score of 49 (or less) will result in an F.
+We reserve the right to use automated tools such as MOSS to detect plagiarism.
+Violations of the Honor Code or a total score of 49 (or less) will result in an F.

-Computer Accounts: All students should have accounts on the central Mason Unix system mason.gmu.edu (also known as osf1.gmu.edu) and on IT&E Unix cluster zeus.ite.gmu.edu (Instructions and related links are here).
+Computer Accounts: All students should have accounts on the central Mason Unix system mason.gmu.edu and on IT&E Unix cluster zeus.ite.gmu.edu (Instructions and related links are here).
 Students can work in IT&E computer labs for programming projects during the specified hours.

 The course is delivered to the Internet section online by Network EducationWare (NEW), developed by Prof. Mark Pullen and his students at GMU.